abhey-sujith/Heat-Exchanger-in-Augmented-Reality/README.md

 # Heat-Exchanger-in-Augmented-Reality

 This is a small project which shows working of a heat exchanger in AR using Unity,Vuforia,Blender and Esp-8266(NodeMcu) wifi module and thinger.io website site.
 This project takes sensor value(potentiometer can be changed) by using Node-Mcu and sends it to the iot website thinger.io and the values of the sensor can be seen there.These values are taken and shown in Augmented Reality by using Unity and Vuforia.Blender is used for Animation.

 Steps for using Node-Mcu Esp-8266
-Connect the Node-Mcu as shown in the figure using 4 potentiometer (diode is important as current will only go in one direction) go here https://github.com/esp8266/Arduino and copy the Boards manager link: http://arduino.esp8266.com/stable/package_esp8266com_index.json open Arduino and goto File->Preference->Adittional board manager and paste it. goto tools->Boards->Boards Manager and search for esp8266 (community) and install it. goto tools->Boards and set the board to Node-Mcu 1 now beforeing upload the arduino code see the next step
+1)Connect the Node-Mcu as shown in the figure using 4 potentiometer (diode is important as current will only go in one direction) go here https://github.com/esp8266/Arduino and copy the Boards manager link: http://arduino.esp8266.com/stable/package_esp8266com_index.json
+2)open Arduino and goto File->Preference->Adittional board manager and paste it.
+3)goto tools->Boards->Boards Manager and search for esp8266 (community) and install it.
+4)goto tools->Boards and set the board to Node-Mcu 1
+5)now before uploading the arduino code see the next step

 Steps for Thinger Website
 create account